TheC00lestK1dd/TheC00lestK1dd/README.md

 due to really bad anxiety and being an introvert , I am more than likely not going to be the one to approach or say something to you first ..
 I love to make friends and cuddle .
 I am just bad with interaction !! with that being said , I can either be annoyingly excited / hyper when we first meet or awkwardly quiet ,,

 I can be bad at starting and keeping a conversation going unless it's about something like a hyperfix of mine , so please do not expect me to text first .
 I'm sorry ! but you can always text me instead .
 I will be sure to reply unless I forget .
-I may go silent for a short or long period of time if I get distracted , don't recieve a notification from the busy status / don't see it , am already doing something like playing a game , or forgot to respond .
+I may go silent for a short or long period of time if I get distracted , don't recieve a notification from the busy status / don't see it , don't know what to say , am already doing something like playing a game , or forgot to respond .
 I promise it isn't because of you !

 I tend to make jokes or downright say triggering stuff like forms of harm , usually during a hard time for me , like my bodily function every month cause I'm afab .. let me know if this would trigger or make you uncomfortable , or else I'll continue doing it !!
 I don't like making people uncomfortable , I feel bad ,,